 We’re not here to hang you out to dry, though.
 No, there remain plenty of excellent wireless options for those using a smartphone sans headphone jack.

 Unlike USB-C earbuds, true wireless technology has improved leaps and bounds in the past year.
 If you’re looking for AirPods alternatives, there are the Mobvoi TicPods Free or RHA TrueConnect.
-Mobvoi’s include noise cancelling, while the RHA option boasts impressive passive isolation and exaggerated bass.
+Mobvoi’s include noise canceling, while the RHA option boasts impressive passive isolation and exaggerated bass.
 If you dont’ want to spend a lot, there are options for less than $100.

-What’s more, traditional wireless earbuds are available in a wide array of feature sets that include noise cancelling, workout-oriented, and general consumer options.
+What’s more, traditional wireless earbuds are available in a wide array of feature sets that include noise canceling, workout-oriented, and general consumer options.
 If you want a stylish pair of neckband earbuds we recommend the Sennheiser HD1 Wireless In-Ear, and if you’d rather have something for exercising, go with the Jaybird Tarah.